 The next thing I’d do is explain why I want to work with them.
 If you got into this virtual assistant game simply for the money – you may never find yourself satisfied and your client may never find you to be genuine.
 When I work with my clients, I am invested in their growth and success.
 I get satisfaction from seeing my clients go from overworked to overjoyed with their new work/life balance.

 Following my why, I would explain HOW I can actually bring value to their specific business.
 This is why it’s so important to do your research!
 Don’t be surprised if you run across a prospective client who knows that they need a virtual assistant but they aren’t yet sure how to use one.
 There are a few different techniques to find out how you can be of assistance.
-Click here to download our VA/PA Outsource Form to provide to your client.
+We talk about the different techniques right here!

 I explain how and when I go about sending invoices, my hours of operation, and their preferred method of communication.
 The latter is so very important!
 I have some clients who hate phone calls and therefore I know not to call them unless it is absolutely urgent.
 You should also be true to yourself regarding YOUR communication style.
 If you don’t like receiving updates by phone from your client and you’ve accepted the contract anyway, you may find yourself miserable.
 Make sure you both are on the same page – it’ll make for a long-lasting and pleasing relationship.